MiM Application Roadmap- A guide to the MiM Application

 A great LOR from a mid-level manager will give more weight to your application rather than a badly structured LOR from a CEO.

-LOR gives insights on the personality of the aspirant from a 3rd person perspective and acts as a certificate of authenticity.
+LOR gives insights into the personality of the aspirant from a 3rd person perspective and acts as a certificate of authenticity.
 They are used to ratify things you have mentioned in your essays.

 People tend to think that being called for the interview gives them a sure shot chance at success, well sadly it isn’t so.